enclave-networks/docker/README.md

    Endpoint. . . . . . : Tcp/161.35.171.235:443
 ```

-## Configure other containers to use the Enclave network
+## Configure other containers to share the Enclave network

 You can also configure other containers to share the IP stack of your Enclave container using the `--network` docker argument.
 By running new, or existing containers which share the IP stack of an enclave container, you can quickly and easilly expose those containers to other infrastructure connected to your Enclave container, without needing to map ports or change network configuration: